AlexEBall/CAFAM-Beacon-Project/README.md

 # CAFAM-Beacon-Project

-Working with the wonderful pepole in [The Craft and Folk Art Museum](http://www.cafam.org/) was a great experience.
+Working with the wonderful pepole at [The Craft and Folk Art Museum](http://www.cafam.org/) was a great experience.
 My team provisioned some [Estimote](https://estimote.com/) Beacons and placed them around the musuem to test the power of the physical web.

 ### Requirements